 We are a medical device company that develops and commercializes innovative platforms for performing minimally invasive surgical procedures in the brain and heart under direct, intra-procedural MRI guidance.
 We have two product platforms.
-Our ClearPoint system, which is in commercial use in the United States and Europe, is used to perform minimally invasive surgical procedures in the brain.
-We anticipate that the ClearTrace system, which is still in development, will be used to perform minimally invasive surgical procedures in the heart.
+Our ClearPoint system, which is in commercial use, is used to perform minimally invasive surgical procedures in the brain.
+We anticipate that our ClearTrace system, which is still in development, will be used to perform minimally invasive surgical procedures in the heart.
 Both systems utilize intra-procedural MRI to guide the procedures.
 Both systems are designed to work in a hospital's existing MRI suite.
 We believe that our two product platforms, subject to appropriate regulatory clearance and approval, will deliver better patient outcomes, enhance revenue potential for both physicians and hospitals, and reduce costs to the healthcare system.

 In 2010, we received regulatory clearance from the FDA to market our ClearPoint system in the United States for general neurological procedures.
-In 2011, we also obtained CE marking approval for the ClearPoint system, which enables us to market the ClearPoint system in the European Union.
-Substantially all of our product revenues for 2012 and the nine months ended September 30, 2013 relate to sales of our ClearPoint system products.
-We do not have regulatory clearance or approval to sell our ClearTrace system, and, therefore, we have not generated revenues from sales of that product candidate.
-In 2008, we received licensing fees totaling \$13.0 million from Boston Scientific for our MRI-safety technologies, which we used to finance our operations and internal growth.
-We have also financed our operations and internal growth through private placements of securities, borrowings and interest earned on the net proceeds from our private placements.
-Prior to 2008, we were a development stage enterprise.
+In 2011, we also obtained CE marking approval for our ClearPoint system, which enables us to sell our ClearPoint system in the European Union.
+The vast majority of our product revenues for the six months ended June 30, 2014 and the year ended December 31, 2013 relate to sales of our ClearPoint system products.
+We do not have regulatory clearance or approval to sell our ClearTrace system for commercial use; however, we have had an isolated sale of certain ClearTrace system components to a research site for non-commercial use.
+We have financed our operations and internal growth primarily through the sale of equity securities, the issuance of convertible and other secured notes, and license arrangements.
 We have incurred significant losses since our inception in 1998 as we devoted substantial efforts to research and development.
-As of September 30, 2013, we had an accumulated deficit of \$71.0 million.
-We expect to incur losses through at least December 31, 2013, and we may continue to incur losses thereafter, as we commercialize our ClearPoint system products, continue to develop our product candidates and expand our business generally.
+As of June 30, 2014, we had an accumulated deficit of \$71.7 million.
+We may continue to incur operating losses as we commercialize our ClearPoint system products, continue to develop our ClearTrace system and expand our business generally.